nthmost/illuminate/README.rst

 ILLUMINATE
 ==========

-Libraries and utilities to parse the metrics binaries output by Illumina sequencers.
+Python module and utilities to parse the metrics binaries output by Illumina sequencers.

 Machines supported::